11 Things to Do in Amsterdam in September

 • Minnewater Park.

-Book a tour to Bruges
+Book an excursion to Bruges

 5. Take advantage of the last days of good weather to stroll through its parks